SecureWorks (NASDAQ:SCWX) Issues FY 2022 Earnings Guidance

 SecureWorks (NASDAQ:SCWX) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-0.130-$-0.060 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.090.
 The company issued revenue guidance of $535 million-$540 million, compared to the consensus revenue estimate of $545.20 million.SecureWorks also updated its Q3 2022 guidance to $-0.080-$-0.050 EPS.

-SecureWorks (NASDAQ:SCWX) last released its quarterly earnings results on Wednesday, September 1st.
-The technology company reported $0.01 earnings per share for the quarter, beating the consensus estimate of ($0.01) by $0.02.
-SecureWorks had a negative return on equity of 1.29% and a negative net margin of 5.64%.
-The firm had revenue of $134.20 million for the quarter, compared to analysts’ expectations of $135.02 million.
-During the same quarter last year, the firm posted $0.10 EPS.
-The company’s revenue was down 3.1% compared to the same quarter last year.
-Sell-side analysts forecast that SecureWorks will post -0.4 earnings per share for the current year.

 An institutional investor recently raised its position in SecureWorks stock.
-Morgan Stanley boosted its stake in SecureWorks Corp.
-(NASDAQ:SCWX) by 209.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 38,301 shares of the technology company’s stock after purchasing an additional 25,934 shares during the period.
-Morgan Stanley’s holdings in SecureWorks were worth $709,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 10.31% of the company’s stock.
+Morgan Stanley raised its holdings in SecureWorks Corp.
+(NASDAQ:SCWX) by 209.7% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 38,301 shares of the technology company’s stock after purchasing an additional 25,934 shares during the quarter.
+Morgan Stanley’s holdings in SecureWorks were worth $709,000 as of its most recent SEC filing.
+10.31% of the stock is currently owned by institutional investors and hedge funds.

 SecureWorks Company Profile